Diversity, equity and inclusion

 • We aim to create and foster a workforce that reflects and contributes to the diverse communities in which we work around the world.

-• We will seek full participation from and elevate the voices of the communities with which we collaborate, particularly those historically ignored in conservation, to ensure equitable outcomes.
+• We seek full participation from communities with which we collaborate, particularly those historically ignored in conservation, to ensure equitable outcomes.

-• We will align inclusion and equity with our strategic priorities and our mission as a fundamental element of the human well-being We seek to support through our work.
+• We align inclusion and equity with our strategic priorities and our mission as a fundamental element of the human well-being we seek to support through our work.

-• We will seek to engage with partners, consultants, grantees, vendors and service providers who share our commitment to address systemic inequities to those historically ignored in conservation for a more equitable future in the diverse communities where we work.
+• We engage with partners, consultants, grantees, vendors and service providers who share our commitment to address systemic inequities.

 In our workplace…

-• We will diversify our workforce demographics globally by providing equitable opportunity through recruitment, development and promotion.
+• We are diversifying our workforce globally by providing equitable opportunity through recruitment, development and promotion.

-• We will develop a culture of inclusive mindsets and behaviors by minimizing bias, addressing systemic inequities and through ongoing learning opportunities.
+• We are developing a culture of inclusive mindsets and behaviors by minimizing bias, and addressing systemic inequities.

 • We are committed to an environment where our people feel they belong and are able to bring their whole selves to work and are respected and appreciated as valuable team members.

-Since our founding more than 30 years ago, Conservation International has pioneered an approach to conservation that puts human well-being on equal footing with environmental goals.
+Since our founding in 1987, Conservation International has pioneered an approach to conservation that puts human well-being on equal footing with environmental goals.

 We are committed to: